KatsumiKougen/ministry-of-multiverse/Note/Main.EntityDatabase.EntityFJKSMRFL5914.HermannFegelein.md

 > - Acts of high terrorism against the Ministry
 > - Absence at mandated court appearance
 >
-> This individual is a variant of Hans Otto Georg Hermann Fegelein, a former NSDAP officer from Universe V-949, who fled his original timeline circa 1945 (date 99.56.83.6.9.3598.69241350) and joined the League of Interdimensional Disruptors, an organisation committed to sabotaging Ministry operations via reality-warping pranks.
+> This individual is a variant of Hans Otto Georg Hermann Fegelein, a former NSDAP officer from Universe V-949, who fled his original timeline in 1945 (date 99.56.83.6.9.3598.69241350) and joined the League of Interdimensional Disruptors, an organisation committed to sabotaging Ministry operations via reality-warping pranks.
 >
 > Notable crimes include attacks on Base Prompto in Void Cluster 8981.67, the surprise "Birthday Brawl" at Base Pendragon-XII, and black hole generation in Universe C-3309973 which relocated that Earth to Void Cluster 7421.857.
 >